Ghenntoggy1/Programming-Exercise-Unknown-Key-Length/README.md

                            decrypt the message)
                            - compile, create object of
                            type VigenereBreaker and start the function:
                            "breakViginere" for task 1, 2 and 3;

 AUTHOR: Gusev Roman

-USER INSTRUCTIONS: you will need library: "edu.duke.\*"
+USER INSTRUCTIONS: You will need library: "edu.duke.\*"
                    (simplified version of File function from Java) and "java.util.\*"
+                   Be careful!
+When launching created object and accessing the function "breakViginere", you will
+                   need to choose first encrypted message and second file - desired dictionary (English).